Enquire Now

 • Conwy Golf Course

-Of all of the places on the British Isles where you could conceivably tee off, you might not have given much thought to Wales – or at least, not until relatively recently.
-It was, after all, Newport’s own Celtic Manor Resort that hosted the 2010 Ryder Cup, and on two occasions before then – in 1987 and 2005 – Wales also emerged victorious in the men’s World Cup.
+Of all the places on the British Isles where you could conceivably tee off, you might not have given much thought to Wales – or at least, not until relatively recently.
+It was, after all, Newport’s own Celtic Manor Resort that hosted the 2010 Ryder Cup, and on two occasions before then – in 1987 and 2005 – Wales also emerged victorious in the men’s World.

 North Wales Golf Club is a true Championship Links course situated in the sunny seaside town of Llandudno with excellent views over the Conwy estuary to Anglesey and the Snowdonia Mountain range.
-We are sure you will find the course invigorating and challenging offering an enjoyable experience for all levels of players.
+We are sure you will find the course invigorating and challenging, offering an enjoyable experience for all levels of players.

-The stunning location on the North Wales Coastline combined with the challenging links Conwy Golf course will provide a memorable experience for all golfers, and we aim to ensure that everyone has an enjoyable and rewarding day.
+The stunning location on the North Wales Coastline, combined with the challenging links Conwy Golf course, will provide a memorable experience for all golfers, and we aim to ensure that everyone has an enjoyable and rewarding day.
 The course lies at the mouth of the River Conwy, overlooked on its South side by Conwy Mountain and on its north side, overlooking the Conwy Estuary and the Great Orme.

 Location Map of Wales Golf Breaks